-Beaver Valley Nuclear Power Station is a two-unit nuclear power plant located near Shippingport, 25 miles north-west of Pittsburgh, in western Pennsylvania.
-The plant features two pressurised water reactors (PWR), Unit 1 of 911MW and Unit 2 of 868MW.
-The first reactor (Unit 1) was serviced in July 1976, followed by second reactor (Unit 2) in August 1987.
+Beaver Valley Nuclear Power Station is a two-unit nuclear power plant located near Shippingport, 25 miles north-west of Pittsburgh, in western Pennsylvania, US.
+The plant features two pressurised water reactors (PWR), Unit 1 with 911MW and Unit 2 with 868MW.
+The first reactor, Unit 1, was serviced in July 1976, followed by second reactor, Unit 2, in August 1987.
 The plant produces 1,815MW of electricity, sufficient to power 1.4 million homes in addition to reducing up to 12t of carbon dioxide every year.

 The plant is operated by FirstEnergy Nuclear Operating Company (FENOC), a subsidiary of FirstEnergy Corp.
 FENOC is also the holding company of Ohio Edison, Toledo Edison and Cleveland Electric Illuminating.

-Beaver Nuclear plant was built to meet the increasing electricity demand in north-eastern parts of the US.
-Frequent blackouts in this region were considered as evidence to increase the electricity generation.
+Beaver Nuclear plant was built to meet the increasing electricity demand in the north-east of the US.
+Frequent blackouts in this region were considered as evidence to increase electricity generation.

 Duquesne Light was taken over by FirstEnergy in 1999.
 Since then, FirstEnergy has invested $500m to upgrade the plant in order to ensure safe and continued operations.
 FirstEnergy began upgrading the plant in 2000 under the Full Potential Programme (FPP), which was executed in phases over a period of eight years.
 The FPP mainly focused on engineering, economic and safety initiatives to upgrade the plant’s systems and procedures.